Deutsche Bank Scholarship Program 2018-2019

 The Deutsche Bank Scholarship Program is aimed to provide professional musical training, performance opportunity, and overseas music tour to disadvantaged local music learners.

-The scholarship recipients would be entitled a 12-month scholarship at the orchestra which they could join the regular training and any additional training, and a summer overseas music tour to UK for free.
-2017 Deutsche Bank Scholars are going to take center stage performance and receiving masterclasses with world renowned one-handed violinist, Adrian Anantawan, which is going to take place on October 2, 2017.
+The scholarship recipients would be entitled a 12-month scholarship at the orchestra which they could join the regular training and any additional training, and a summer overseas music tour to Boston for free.
+2018 Deutsche Bank Scholars are going to perform with the orchestra as well as take center stage performance at the Hong Kong Cultural Centre Concert Hall.

 The Deutsche Bank Scholarship is now open to application.